-In response to flooding during Storm Babet, recovery operations were coordinated by a multi-agency group.
+In response to the flooding, recovery operations were coordinated by a multi-agency group.
 This included public transport providers, emergency services, government departments, the Environment Agency, the Met Office, and all affected local authorities.

 The sections below outline the immediate responses undertaken across the county by the relevant Risk Management Authorities (RMA).
 This is not a definitive list of responses by RMAs during Storm Babet.